On the relationship between the theory of cointegration and the theory of phase synchronization: The cointegration approach to phase synchronization

 \textbf{Applying the method to phase processes}

 We now summarize the main steps of the method.

 \underline{1.
 Determination of the phases:}\\ Given the original observations of the oscillators, compute the phases processes $\phi_t^{(j)}$ $(j=1,\ldots,d)$ by using the Hilbert transform or another method (see Section~\ref{sec:phasesynchronization}).
-Unwrap the phases prior to the subsequent analysis (that is the phases should not be restricted to $[0,2\pi)$).
+Unwrap the phases prior to the subsequent analysis.
 For specific models such as (\ref{CosineOscillator}),(\ref{GeneralOscillator}) other methods may be used.

 \underline{2.
 Testing for the rank of $\Pi$:}\\ Use the VAR-model as in (\ref{Pi-representation}) with $\mu \neq 0$ and conduct the Johansen LR-test as described above.
 We prefer the trace test in the ``top $\rightarrow$ bottom'' - version.
 For the choice of the order $p$ see the discussion in Appendix~2.
-It is also possible to test specific $\beta$ or hypothesis about $\beta$ \cite{Joh-1995}, Chapter~7).
+It is also possible to test specific $\beta$ or hypothesis about $\beta$ (\cite{Joh-1995}, Chapter~7).

-\underline{2a.
-Testing for cointegration when $\beta$ is known:}\\ In the situation where the possible phase synchronization relations $\beta' \phi_t$ are known one may use instead the ADF-test (with $a \neq 0$ and $b=0$) to test for $\beta' \phi_t$ the null hypothesis \textit{integrated process} vs. \textit{stationary process}.
+In the situation where the possible phase synchronization relations $\beta' \phi_t$ are known (in particular for $d=2$) one may use instead the ADF-test (with $a \neq 0$ and $b=0$) to test for $\beta' \phi_t$ the null hypothesis \textit{integrated process} vs. \textit{stationary process}.
 If the test rejects we conclude to phase synchronization.

-This may in particular be applied for $d=2$.
 In principle the use of our knowledge about $\beta$ results in a slightly higher power of the test.
-However, our experience with the example in Section~\ref{sec:application} indicates that the LR-test does not perform worse in this situation.

 \underline{3.
 Estimation, interpretation and further testing of the model:}\\ If not already provided from step 2, fit the model (\ref{VEC-representation}) with $\beta$ from step 2 to the data and estimate all coefficients.
 Check for significance of all coefficients and delete those coefficients which are not significant.
 Calculate $\omega_0$ and $\beta_0$ as described above and write the whole model in the form